 Our practice is dedicated to providing you with the highest quality of eye care available.
-Our comprehensive eye examinations will test more than just your vision.
-We will test and treat for any potential eye disease or disorders, as well as test for muscle balance, visual field, and vascular conditions that affect your eye health.
+Our comprehensive eye examinations will test more than just your vision; we test and treat for any potential eye disease or disorders, such as cataracts, as well as for muscle balance, visual field, and vascular conditions that affect your eye health.
 Your visual skills and abilities are thoroughly evaluated and appropriate treatment is prescribed, whether its glasses, medication, or vision therapy.
-Most of our eye tests can be bulk billed however please see below our fees.

-We will manage all your eye care needs, and will treat them with the most state-of-the-art technology.
+Using state-of-the-art technology and the latest treatments, we work in conjunction with an ophthalmologist where necessary to manage all your eye care needs.
 Our number one concern is the health of your eyes, and our aim is to provide the best possible vision and eye health care.

 - A routine eye vision examination in our office requires a total of approximately 30-45 minutes.
 This amount of time is needed to perform all the necessary tests to thoroughly assess your visual efficiency and eye health.
 For children we can provide a report for teachers, specialists and GP so that everyone is kept informed.

 - It is important for you to provide information regarding family history of eye diseases, your previous eye health issues and your general health to your optometrist.